0xvpr/SCCT-Trainer/README.md

 ## Overview:
 This is a repository for a Splinter Cell Chaos Theory DLL that I built entirely in C.
-The only compiler I used throughout the project was mingw's <code>i686-w64-mingw32-gcc</code> compiler.
+The only compiler I used throughout the project was mingw's <code>i686-w64-mingw32-gcc</code>
+compiler.

 I challenged myself to exclusively use <code>nvim</code> as my only 'IDE' if you will.
-I did not like the fact
+I did not like
-that most programmers on windows seem to be confined to only being familiar with the <code>Visual Studio</code>
+the fact that most programmers on Windows seem to be confined to only being familiar with
-ecosystem.
+the <code>Visual Studio</code> ecosystem.

 The main purpose of this project was to get familiar with the C language while also
 familiarizing myself with cross platform compilation from Linux (Ubuntu 20.04 LTS)